Heisei Ultraseven

 Heisei Ultraseven (平成ウルトラセブン, Heisei Urutorasebun) is a collective of Japanese direct-to-video instalments, serving as a standalone sequel to the 1967-68 tokusatsu series Ultraseven.
 The series took place in an alternate universe featuring Ultraseven diverging from Ultraman and other succeeding Ultra Series starting from Return of Ultraman.

-The project initially started as a pair of television specials in the year 1994, made to promote the environmental awareness in Japan.
+The project initially started as a pair of television specials in the year 1994, made to promote environmental awareness in Japan.
 It received a trilogy of specials in 1998 to promote Ultraseven's 30th anniversary and a hexalogy in 1999 to ostensibly wrapping up the entire series.
 To celebrate the 35th anniversary of Ultraseven, the Evolution pentalogy was introduced in 2002 as a direct follow up to the 1999 hexalogy and became the definitive ending to Heisei Ultraseven.

 Synopsis

 NTV Duology (1994)

 10 years after Ultraseven's fight with Re-Pandon, the Ultra crash-landed on Earth after being injured from the fight against Alien Pitt.
 At this point, Furuhashi lead a trio of young members in the Ultra Guard in protecting the Earth against invading forces.
 When the Alien Pitt unleashed their monster Eleking against mankind, Seven was revived after the aliens' assassination attempts went awry.
 The newly resurrected Seven managed to kill Eleking and the Alien Pitts after freeing their hostage.

 At some point of time, the Alien Metron siblings set their sight on Earth to make it as their secondary home.
 The siblings pose as environmental terrorist to fool a college professor into their aid, going as far as to even clone a massive dinosaur as their supporter.
 Seven's human form, Dan, returned to assist the new members of Ultra Guard in their investigation, but preferred to hide his presence from Furuhashi.
 Seven disappeared after the death of Alien Metron and the alien base's destruction seemingly consumed the Ultra in an explosion.